noirscape/SwitchGuideOLD/launching-cfw/ios.md

 title: Launching CFW (iOS)
 ---

-To set up iOS for launching CFW, you need to have a jailbroken device.
-Jailbreaking your iOS device is beyond the scope of this guide.
+To set up iOS for launching CFW, you need to have a jailbroken device, if you dont know how to jailbreak your ios device follow this [guide](https://jailbreakguide.tk/) or join the r/Jailbreak [Discord](https://discord.gg/jb)
 {: .info-box}

 ## Launch Hekate